Miss Austen: Production

 Aisling Walsh directed the four-part series and also acts as executive producer.
 Other executive producers on the series were Susanne Simpson for Masterpiece, Christine Langan for Bonnie Productions, Polly Williams for Federation Stories, Keeley Hawes who stars and Andrea Gibb, who also adapted the book by Gill Hornby.
 Filming got underway in November 2023.

-The series features Keeley Hawes as Jane Austen's elder (and only) sister, Cassandra, and Jessica Hynes as Jane Austen's sister-in-law, Mary.
+The series features Keeley Hawes as Jane Austen's elder sister, Cassandra, and Jessica Hynes as Jane Austen's sister-in-law, Mary.
 Rose Leslie is the Austen's family friend Isabella and Mirren Mack is her servant Dinah.
 Also in the cast are Max Irons and Alfred Enoch.

-In June 2025, it was reported that pre-production was beginning on a sequel series, Miss Austen Returns.
+In June 2025, it was reported that pre-production was beginning on a sequel series, Miss Austen Returns, with Keeley Hawes reprising her role as Cassandra Austen and key cast returning.
+It will be an adaption of Gill Hornby's follow-up novel, The Elopement.

 Broadcast

 In December 2023, the BBC acquired the rights to show the series in the UK, and it was broadcast on BBC One and iPlayer from 2 February 2025.

 The series' broadcast on Masterpiece on PBS began on 4 May 2025.